 Existentialism is a very influential philosophy that went through periods where it greatly affected politics and pop-culture, and is still very popular in certain circles.
 It is often a difficult philosophy to understand as well.
 John notes that there is so much terminology like the for-itself, the in-itself, and other existentialist ideas, that Sarte outlined all of these concepts in what amounts to eight hundred pages of translations.

-- Pauli Stryker the Roving Philosophical Reporter (Seek to 04:26): Stryker addresses the intersection of psychotherapy and philosophy, specifically with father and son existentialist psychotherapists.
+- Roving Philosophical Report (Seek to 04:26): Polly Stryker addresses the intersection of psychotherapy and philosophy, specifically with father and son existentialist psychotherapists.
 They look at how existentialism can be useful in psychiatry, and how the issues people desire to address in psychotherapy are often of an existential nature, like life, death, and meaning.

 R. Lanier Anderson, Associate Professor of Philosophy, Stanford University

 - Stanford Encyclopedia of Philosophy entry on existentialism

 - Soren Kierkegaard